-A gift of cash is the most common and easiest way to make a gift to the Marriott School.
+A gift of cash is the most common and easiest way to make a gift to BYU Marriott.
 Cash gifts are usable immediately by the charitable recipient for the purpose(s) you specify, and the impact of cash is always direct and significant.
 Meaningful gifts of any size can be made using cash.

 The typical donor:

 - Has liquid assets that allow him or her to make a cash gift